untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 ### 2a.
 Process Removals & Additions
 Any entities that changed (LOD switch, mesh evicted/streamed in) are removed from their old cell and re-registered in their current cell.
 This marks the affected cells dirty.

-**Tile-loaded entities bypass the quiescence delay.** When a fullLoad tile finishes parsing, `GeometryStreamingSystem` calls `BatchingSystem.notifyTileParsedEntities(_:)` with the set of render-ready entity IDs.
-When those entities arrive in `pendingEntityAdditions`, they are processed with `deferBatchBuild = false` and their cells are immediately promoted to `batchPending` — skipping the quiescence wait.
+**Tile-loaded entities bypass the quiescence delay.** When a fullLoad tile (or LOD/HLOD load) finishes, `GeometryStreamingSystem` calls `BatchingSystem.notifyTileEntitiesResident(_:)` with the set of render-ready entity IDs.
+This single call directly registers the entities in `pendingEntityAdditions`, marks them as tile-parsed (for quiescence bypass), and resolves their cell membership — replacing the former two-step `queueResidencyEventsForRenderDescendants` + `notifyTileParsedEntities` pairing and avoiding the per-entity event storm through `SystemEventBus`.
+Their cells are immediately promoted to `batchPending` in the same tick.
 See [Tile-Local Batch Promotion](#tile-local-batch-promotion) below.

+**Stale entity purge on LOD/HLOD teardown.** When `unloadLODLevel` or `unloadHLOD` destroys child entities, it first calls `BatchingSystem.cancelPendingEntities(_:)` with the render descendant IDs.
+This removes them from `pendingEntityAdditions`, `pendingEntityRemovals`, `newlyResidentEntities`, and `tileParsedEntityIds` before the entities are destroyed — preventing "entity is missing" errors on the next `tick()` and avoiding wasted batch rebuilds for entities that no longer exist.

 ### 2b.
 Update Visibility History
 The system checks which cells currently contain visible entities and records `cellLastVisibleFrame[cellId]`.
 This drives **visibility gating** — the system won't waste CPU rebuilding cells you can't see.